Skip to main content

 • Completed the General Education Goal I Writing Requirement; and

-• Demonstrated competency in the "C programming language" either by coursework (e.g., ICS 265) or passing a "C Programming" competency exam.
+• Demonstrated competency in the "C programming language" either by coursework (e.g., ICS 265) or by passing a "C Programming" competency exam.

 Courses and Requirements